chen42/presentations/cho_at.md

 	* sometimes occurs after a myocardial infarction.
 	* i.v. <span id="drug"> Atropine </span>
 		* blocking the effect of vagus nerve on sinoatrial and atriventricular nodes
-		* low dose causes a paradoxical slowing of heart rate (by stimulating the vagal motor neurons in brainstem)
+		* low dose causes a paradoxical slowing of heart rate
 		* full dose increase heart rate
+		* which drug has the opposite effect[??](http://chen42.github.io/talks/cho_ag.html#/cardiac)
 * symptomatic atrioventricular blocking
 	* <span id="drug"> atropine </span>  can be used to increase atriventricular conduction velocity.
 * primary use of <span id="drug"> atropine </span>